-Smove is a car-sharing network with over 400 vehicles in 110-plus locations across Singapore

-Smove's Chief Commercial Officer Joseph Ting
+Smove is a car-sharing network with over 400 vehicles in 110-plus locations across Singapore Smove's Chief Commercial Officer Joseph Ting

 The startup was running out of cash.
-The founders hadn't drawn salary for months and were struggling to pay bills.

-But they didn't give up.
+The founders hadn't drawn salary for months and had to sleep in the office.
+However, they didn't give up.
 They clung to their idea because they knew if they wanted something, the whole universe would conspire to make it happen.

-And it did.
+And it happened.